ironbar/prompt_recovery/docs/modeling/Iteration_07_pause_and_analysis.md

   submissions with a big model like Mixtral score below that.
 - Some teams have been able to consistently and  iteratively improve their score on the LB.
 They have slowly climbed up to `0.70`.
 - The uncertainty of the LB score is around `0.02`
-- It has not been confirmed that the split of the test set is random.
+- The [host has confirmed](https://www.kaggle.com/competitions/llm-prompt-recovery/discussion/477160#2733868) that the test set splits are random.
 - By adding `Improve the text to this.` to the predictions of Mixtral I have seen consistent improvements of `0.02` in LB score, from `0.61` to `0.63`.
 - On local validation I have been able to reach a score of `0.81` when training and evaluating on prompts recovered by GPT4.
 - When trying different datasets for few-shot prompt I have observed great variability on LB scores: